bafyle/Facepage/README.md

 ## Technologies and Dependencies
 The website is made using these technologies:
-* Python 3.9.1 64bit
+* Python 3
-* Django 3.2.5 library
+* Django 3.2 library
-* SQLite3 Database
-* HTML, CSS, bootstrap, Javascript, jQuery

-Python libraries that has been used:
-* Pillow 8.1.2
-* six 1.16.0
-* Channels 3.0.4
+* Django channels for handling sockets
 All dependencies needed are in requirement.txt file.
 Installing dependencies are in [create virtual environment](#create-virtual-environment) section

 ## Create Virtual Environment